-Both Murphy (Karl Glusman) and Electra (Aomi Muyock) are artist.
+Murphy (Karl Glusman) and Electra (Aomi Muyock) are artists.
 Murphy of the film visual media variety, and Electra of the canvas.
-Together they make both a couple you envy, and the type of couple you fear of becoming.
+Together they make both a couple you envy and the type of couple you fear of becoming.
 Murphy is someone whose sex drive is matched by Electra, and she welcomes experimenting and exploring.
-However, there comes a point where lack of communication becomes an issue and with one mistake it seems to be all over.
-Leaving you, as the viewer, wondering if after all the lovemaking, all the intimacy, and visually seeing how hard it is for either one to truly let go of the other, will it actually end in tragedy or with forgiveness?
+However, there comes a point where lack of communication becomes an issue, and with one mistake, it seems to be all over.
+Leaving you, as the viewer, wondering if, after all the lovemaking, all the intimacy, and visually seeing how hard it is for either one to truly let go of the other, will it end in tragedy or with forgiveness?

-- Despite how, for a lack of a better term, graphic and long the sex scenes are in the film, I do believe it employs them better than perhaps most of the films I have ever seen.
+- Despite how graphic and long the sex scenes are in the film, I do believe it employs them better than most of the films I have ever seen.
 Love doesn’t treat sex strictly as a cumulating event to mark a climax or a milestone.
 No, sex is a part of being human for Love and a part of being in a relationship.
-Just as much as us seeing Murphy and Electra hold hands, have conversations about their children’s’ names, and talk about film and art, sex is presented as something normal and expected.
+Just as much as us seeing Murphy and Electra hold hands, have conversations about their children’s names, and talk about film and art, sex is presented as something normal and expected.

-- With that said, though, and excuse me if this sounds pervy, but the sex scenes in this film are better than any porn, or other movie, I have ever seen.
-Be it because there genuinely seems to be something between Glusman and Muyock, or because they are talented actors.
-Either way, I found myself either with my jaw dropped or with my eyes wide open.
+- With that said, and excuse me if this sounds pervy, but the sex scenes in this film are better than any porn I have ever seen.
+Be it because there genuinely seems to be something between Glusman and Muyock or because they are talented actors.
+Either way, I found myself either with my jaw dropped or eyes wide open.

-- Between the music and ambiance, honestly, I feel like I might have cheated myself by not seeing this film in theaters.
-I mean, imagining hearing the guitar songs from surround sound speakers, sitting in a dark environment and being forced to focus on all that director/ writer Gaspar Noé wanted you to experience, I think would honestly be sensory overload in the best way.
+- Between the music and ambiance, I feel I cheated myself by not seeing this film in theaters.
+Imagine hearing the guitar songs, like “Maggot Brain,” from surround sound speakers, sitting in a dark environment, and being forced to focus on all that director/ writer Gaspar Noé wanted you to experience.
+That would honestly be sensory overload in the best way.

-- Speaking specifically about the story and characters, and setting talk about sex aside, I truly did enjoy the characters and story for what was presented.
+- Speaking specifically about the story and characters and setting the sex aside, I truly did enjoy the characters and story for what was presented.
 I feel like Electra we got to know in such a way which is rare in cinema.
-We got to know her passions, her fears and even learned of the relationships she had in the past and about the relationship she has with her parents.
-Making her feel very well rounded and it helped in understanding why she made the decisions she did when it comes to her relationship with Murphy.
-Then, when it comes to Murphy, I must admit that while the most we learn is that he is an American in Paris for film school, Glusman makes him someone hard to take your eyes off of simply due to him handling both being lovable and a bastard.
-I mean, at the start of the film, I’m glad Electra is dodging him and seemingly wants nothing of him, but then I see them together.
+We got to know her passions and her fears and even learned of the relationships she had in the past and about the relationship she has with her parents.
+Making her feel very well-rounded helped the audience understand why she made the decisions she did when it comes to her relationship with Murphy.
+Then, when it comes to Murphy, I must admit that while the most we learn is that he is an American in Paris for film school, Glusman makes him someone hard to take your eyes off simply due to him handling both being lovable and a bastard.
+At the start of the film, I’m glad Electra is dodging him and seemingly wants nothing from him, but then I see them together.
 With that, I fall in love with them as a couple, and him in extension, and want to see more of them.
 To the point, even after watching the movie, I wonder why he decided to do what he did with Omi (Klara Kristin), who he has a threesome with alongside Electra, and am still highly frustrated by that decision.